30 Secrets for Making Perfect Stuffing

 We've rounded up the best tips for how to make stuffing, including tips for getting just the right texture, some fun flavor ideas, and hacks for keeping your stuffing stress-free.

-Stick to Fresh Herbs
+Stick to fresh herbs

 Got a pen ready?
 Here's your stuffing essentials grocery list: fresh sage, fresh thyme, fresh rosemary, fresh parsley… Noticing a theme here?
 Getting your herbs fresh from the produce aisle or farmer's market, rather than using dried herbs from the cabinet, will give you maximal flavor and fragrance.
 Be sure to cook your vegetables first, adding your herbs later in the game to avoid overcooking and losing that savory, aromatic profile.

-The one thing that shouldn't be fresh in your stuffing is actually the main ingredient: your bread.
+The one thing that shouldn't be fresh in your stuffing is the main ingredient: bread.
 Using a fresh loaf will inevitably become soggy in the cooking process, so it's key to use stale bread that can stand up to broth and the water released by your veggies as they simmer.
 You can ask your local bakery for yesterday's bread to jumpstart the process, but should you find yourself in a pinch for time on the day of, you can always dry out your bread cubes in the oven to remove any extra moisture before you begin.

 Enhancing a standard stuffing recipe with pork or turkey sausage is a popular way to make a heartier, more meal-like dish.
 Choosing a fennel sausage has the additional benefit of adding a sweet, bitter flavor that can feel a bit more unique.
 Measuring by weight, use a 2:1 ratio of bread to sausage, sauteeing the meat separately until brown and mixing it in with your other ingredients just before baking.
-Try this recipe from Epicurious!
+Try this recipe from Epicurious.

-Use a Sheet Pan
+Use a sheet pan

 Welcome!
 You're just in time to learn the crucial difference between "stuffing" and "dressing" here in Turkey Terminology 101.
 While the two may look and taste quite similar and the terms are often used interchangeably, stuffing is cooked inside the turkey, while dressing is made in a separate casserole dish.
 Unless you're an expert chef, it is much safer to make dressing on the side, to avoid contaminating it with undercooked poultry, or overcooking your turkey while trying to get your stuffing to cook inside.
 Like the final look of a stuffed turkey?
 Go ahead and stuff it at the last minute, once everything is cooked to code.
 After all, no one is thankful for Salmonella.